Amazon's not the only fish in the sea of eCommerce. They're simply the most successful one.

 Con: Inconsistent Referral Fees

-There are reportedly some 2.8 million active sellers currently using Amazon as their primary eCommerce platform.
-EBay, one of Amazon’s chief competitors, has an estimated 25 million sellers available for a reported 182 million customers to choose from.
-Walmart may be the leading brick and mortar retailer with over 265 million customers each week, but less than 37,000 vendors currently use WalMart Marketplace services.
+There are reportedly some 6 million active sellers currently using Amazon as their primary eCommerce platform.
+Walmart may be the leading brick and mortar retailer with over 265 million customers each week, but less than 150,000 currently use Walmart Marketplace services.
 And with an unlimited number of monthly SKUs, that relative scarcity can help give your product line a leading advantage if you find visibility to be an uphill battle with competitors.

 Con: Competitive Listing Discrepancies